meganarmas/Dad-Joke-Generator/README.md

 Inspired by my personal love for horrible dad jokes and my current fixation on AntD - mostly I just wanted to build something silly and do some design work with AntD!

+Please note: I am slowly working on making the Navigation Bar look better after I decided to add a few more Joke Generators into the program.
+I'm planning on making sure it all looks nice soon!

 Using the https://icanhazdadjoke.com/ Api to fetch the jokes.

 # Getting Started with Create React App